jetperch/pyjoulescope_ui/README.md

 Although not required, using [virtualenv](https://virtualenv.pypa.io/en/latest/) avoids dependency conflicts, especially if you use your python installation for other programs.
-Joulescope does require a forked version of pyqtgraph and the latest versions of most package dependencies.
 Using virtualenv ensures that the Joulescope software has the right dependencies without changing the rest of your system.